Dixie Wood Fern

 Dryopteris x australisItem #2123 USDA Hardiness Zone: 5 - 9

 Sturdy, lustrous dark green fronds form a broad clump, making a bold statement in a shade or woodland garden.
 Mass as a backdrop for other shade-loving plants.
 This easy, dependable fern thrives in moist settings but tolerates drier sites when established.
 Semi-evergreen.

-- OverviewLight Needs:Full to partial shadeWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more.Average Landscape Size:Moderate growing, upright habit; reaches 2 ft. wide, 4 ft. tall or taller.
+- OverviewLight Needs:Full to partial shadeWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more often.Average Landscape Size:Moderate growing, upright habit; reaches 2 ft. wide, 4 ft. tall or taller.

 - DetailBotanical Pronunciation:drye-OPP-ter-iss os-TRAY-lissPlant type:FernDeciduous/evergreen:Semi-evergreenGrowth rate:ModerateAverage landscape size:Moderate growing, upright habit; reaches 2 ft. wide, 4 ft. tall or taller.Foliage color:GreenBlooms:Prized for foliage.Companion PlantsCoral Bells (Heuchera); Lenten Rose (Helleborus); Columbine (Aquilegia); Lungwort (Pulmonaria); Bleeding Heart (Dicentra)